12 of The Best Retro Christmas Toys

 Released in 1996, Nintendo supplied the gaming world with a new and refreshing console, something that the industry needed.
 It’s appearance and of course the seemingly unique cartridge system.
 The N64 became a major selling machine around Christmas 1996 with kids just eager to get their hands on one.

 It is hard to believe that it is over 40 years since the BMX was introduced.
 First seen in the USA, on the dirt tracks of Southern California through the advent of BMX racing.
 When the Chopper became obsolete in the early 1980’s, the BMX was of course its natural successor and pretty much every kid wanted one for Christmas.

 Battling Tops (1968-late 80s)

 Battling Tops is the classic board game, which involves spinning tops where the object of the game is to have the last standing spinning top.
 Initially, the game was very popular and throughout the 1970’s sales of the game remained strong.
 In 1977, in light of the recently released Star Wars and the popularity surrounding the movie at the time, the game was re-named Battling Spaceships.

+It’s hard to believe that Subbuteo has been around since 1947.
 What’s interesting is that Subbuteo wasn’t the only like-for-like game in the business when it came onto the scene.

 Star Wars Toys (1977-1985)

-The Kenner Star Wars toys were based on characters from the first three Star Wars movies produced from 1977 to 1985 (although now they’ve made three prequel films, these “first” films are the last three in the story, but we’ll overlook that for now).
-They were an incredible Christmas present for fans the Star Wars trilogy.
+The Kenner Star Wars toys were based on characters from the first three Star Wars movies produced from 1977 to 1985.
+From the beginning of the production on the first film to the last in 1985, over 300 million Star Wars figurines were sold.